22 Sixth Form CV Examples & Templates for 2026

 Why this CV works

-• Including hobbies in your sales pitch allows the potential employer to get a sense of your personality, connect with you, and understand why you would be a good fit for their company culture.
-For example, if you’re passionate about music like Ione, it shows you’re not just a creative individual but also someone who can bring a positive atmosphere to the workplace.
+- Including hobbies in your sales pitch allows the potential employer to get a sense of your personality, connect with you, and understand why you would be a good fit for their culture.
+For example, if you’re passionate about music like Ione, it indicates that you’re not only a creative individual but also someone who can contribute positively to the atmosphere of the organisation.

 Why this CV works

-• Adding hobbies and interests to your CV doesn’t just give a glimpse into your personality; it’s a rather good way to get on with the hiring manager, especially if they share your pastimes.
-That aside, this is a highly effective trick to make a CV stand out and increase your chances of securing that interview where you get to shine.
+- Adding hobbies and interests to your CV doesn’t just provide insight into your personality; it’s a rather brilliant way to connect with the hiring manager, especially if they share your interests.
+Moreover, this is an extremely effective way to make a CV stand out and increase your chances of securing that interview where you can truly shine.

 Why this CV works